 What Type Of Mistakes do First Time Founders Make When Start A Business?

 Most entrepreneurs are risk-takers by nature, or at least have a clear plan of action for how to launch a new product or service to fill a gap in the market.
 When people leave their jobs to start a business, they take a lot of risks.
 They put their efforts (and sometimes their own money) into it.

 Entrepreneurs don’t get a set amount of money each month, and they don’t know if their business will work out.
 In the early stages of starting a business, it can be hard to spend time with family and friends.

 They were all “crazy” dreamers with big ambitions.
 It requires guts to tackle huge industrial difficulties and be a disruptor in any sector.
 Many new entrepreneurs struggle when disruptive changes occur.

 If you learn from your mistakes, then failure isn’t really a failure at all.
-Many of the most successful people in history have had to overcome great personal loss.
+Many of the most successful people in history have had to overcome great personal losses.

-Seven mistakes I’ve made as a startup founder have resulted to the early demise of multiple other businesses I’ve started before Technosmith:
+Seven mistakes I’ve made as a startup founder has resulted in the early demise of multiple other businesses I’ve started before Technosmith:

 1. Ignoring market risk when starting a business